-If you have been searching for a comprehensive guide on how to conduct a patent search, I would like to congratulate you because you landed on the right page.
-This is your one-stop solution where today I’ll teach you how to conduct a patent search using WIPO patent search, US patent search, EPO patent search, Google patents search, and design patent search.
+If you have been searching for a comprehensive guide on how to conduct a patent search, I would like to congratulate you because your search has just ended.
+This is your one-stop solution where today I’ll walk you through how to conduct a patent search by yourself using WIPO patent search, US patent search, EPO patent search, Google patents search, and design patent search.

 Also, I would walk you through some advanced concepts of how to use a free patent database to conduct patent searches using various methodologies, for example by creating a key string.